Share data¶

 Create & share workspace¶

-In Parsec, data are stored into workspaces, each workspace having it own policy for read and write access.
+In Parsec, data are stored into workspaces, each workspace having its own policy for read and write access.

 So before adding data to Parsec we must create a workspace: